groboclown/petronia/README.md

 select Minimize, Restore, Maximize, or Close.

 Likewise, you can use <kbd>alt</kbd><kbd>tab</kbd> to move between windows.

+## Configuration Options

+The configuration is a Python file that provides the function `load_config()`, which returns a `petronia.config.Config` object.
+Configuration isn't straightforward (yet), so here's some guides to get it to do what you want.

+### Discover Process, Module, and Class Names

+There are some applications that just don't do well without the title bar.
+For those applications, you can add a regular expression (or exact string matcher) to the ApplicationConfig.
+To test out the names of the applications, you can run the `petronia.window_discovery` application.

+### Monitor Order and Size

+To determine your current monitor configuration, you can run the `petronia.detect_monitors` application.
+It will output the lines needed for your configuration to match the current monitor setup.

+### Layouts

+The next big thing to configure is the "feel" of your layout.
+Your layout has 2 general items: *splits* and *portals*.
+Portals are where the windows end up; these are the "sink nodes" in the layout graph.
+The splits are how the screen is divided up; splits can be vertical or horizontal.

+* Portal - the end node of a split.
+Use a `None` layout to define a portal.
+* Horizontal split - Splits the layout area into horizontal bars, like layers on a cake.
+* Vertical split - splits the screen into vertical bars.

+Each child in a layout has a relative "size".
+If there are two splits, each with a size of 1, then they each take up half the screen.
+If one has a size of 2, and the other a size of 1, then the 2 will take up 2/3 of the area, and the other will take up 1/3 of the area.

+If you set a child size of "0", then it will be considered "floating", and will take up the size of the entire owning layout.
+This is how you can create a full screen layout, or an overlapping side-bar.

 ## Future Notes if this ever becomes a full-on Shell program